Frank Humphrey Allen

 (1896-1977)

-During the 1930s and1940s, the London-born Allen studied his craft and took part in exhibitions alongside artists, whose names now read like a Who’s Who of Contemporary British Art.
-Then, in 1949, his life took a mysterious turn.
-He abandoned the London art scene to lead a quiet life in Norfolk, refusing to become a “niche” artist with a trademark style.
-Allen’s independence came at a cost.
+Sacred art can be found in the most unexpected places.
+I discovered Frank Humphrey Allen’s work at a sales exhibition in a resort hotel at Coral Bay on the island of Cyprus.
+One look at his imaginative, idiosyncratic paintings told me they would find no buyers in a tourist venue.
+My hunch about the quality of the artwork was confirmed, when I heard the artist's life story from his niece.
+During the 1930s and 1940s, the London-born Allen studied his craft and took part in exhibitions alongside artists whose names now read like a Who’s Who of Contemporary British Art.
+Then, in 1949, he abandoned the London art scene to lead a quiet life in Norfolk.
 He died unrecognized by the British art establishment, leaving behind a treasure trove of unknown works.